CALHN Nursing Education Courses

 Pre-Requisites

-• Eligible staff are required to have a minimum of one-year post-registration experience or are supported by the line manager.
+- Eligible staff are required to have a minimum of one-year post-registration experience and are supported by the line manager.

 Audience